 Andres Goeta: Within Hilton, I’ve been in several positions.
 I started about 16 and 17 years ago from being Bellman.

-Started as a Bellman and grew all the way through the Front Desk and Back of House PBX.
+Then, I went all the way through the Front Desk and Back of House PBX.
 I did Concierge as well at some point.
 Supervisor, Manager, the list goes on and on and on.

 Did you always know you’re going to be in hospitality?

-Andres Goeta: I started in hospitality because of my father.
-My dad is a long-tenure hotelier.
-When I was a kid, I saw my dad working, and I remember clearly when he had to be the Hotel Manager on duty.
 We all had to stay in the hotel, and he was there during weekends.
 The experience struck me.
-The hospitality industry has become a little bit interesting since then, let’s just say that.
+The hospitality industry has become a little bit interesting since then.

 Other than that, it was the hospitality part, the service part and how you connect with people.
 And those little things got my first foot in the door of hospitality.
-So, I owe it to my dad.
+So, I owe it to my father.

 How do you find a good mentor in hospitality?